giovcandido/prototypical-networks/README.md

 The directories with the prefix "results_" contain my trained models and the execution logs.

-When you run one of the scripts above, the needed dataset is automatically downloaded for you and the training begins.
-The results are be stored in a directory called results.
+When you run one of the scripts above, the required dataset is automatically downloaded for you and the training begins.
+The results are be stored in a directory called "results".
 Bear in mind that you have to rename or delete the results directory before training again.

 The code was tested with Python3 in Debian 10.